 Sr. No. Compliance Requirement (Regulations/ Circulars/ Guidelines including specified clause) Deviations Observations/ remarks 1.
-Pursuant to Regulation 24(1) of SEBI (LODR) Regulations, 2015 at least one Independent Director on the Board of Directors of the listed entity shall be a Director on the Board of Directors of an unlisted Material Subsidiary." no Independent Director as on 31 st March, 2022.
+Pursuant to Regulation 24(1) of SEBI (LODR) Regulations, 2015 at least one Independent Director on the Board of Directors of the listed entity shall be a Director on the Board of Directors of an unlisted Material Subsidiary."
+Company has no Independent Director as on 31st March, 2023.
+Company is in default of complying with the provisions relating to appointment of Independent Director.